Testing R Packages

 There is another function test_pkg() to run all tests of a package using an empty environment with the package namespace as its parent environment, which means all objects in the package, exported or not, are directly available without ::: in the test scripts.
 See the CRAN page for a list of packages that use testit, for example, my highr package, where you can find some examples of tests.

 While I do not like the text comparison approach, it does not mean it is not useful.
 Actually it is extremely useful when testing text document output.
 It is just a little awkward when testing function output.
-The text comparison approach plays an important role in the development of knitr: I have a Github repository knitr-examples, which serves as both an example repo and a testing repo.
-When I push new commits to Github, I use Travis CI to test the package, and there are two parts of the tests: one is to run R CMD check on the package, which uses testit to run the test R scripts, and the other is to re-compile all the examples, and do git diff to see if there are changes.
+The text comparison approach plays an important role in the development of knitr: I have a GitHub repository knitr-examples, which serves as both an example repo and a testing repo.
+When I push new commits to GitHub, I use Travis CI to test the package, and there are two parts of the tests: one is to run R CMD check on the package, which uses testit to run the test R scripts, and the other is to re-compile all the examples, and do git diff to see if there are changes.
 I have more than 100 examples, which should have reasonable coverage of possible problems in the new changes in knitr.
 This way, I feel comfortable when I bring new features or make changes in knitr because I know they are unlikely to break old documents.

 If you are new to testing and only have 3 minutes, I’d strongly recommend you to read at least the first two sections of Hadley’s testthat article.